BrianMitchL/brianm.me/src/posts/2016-09-01-how-to-make-jekyll-site-blog.md

 ---
 title: How to Make a Jekyll Site/Blog
-modified: 2020-05-25
+modified: 2021-01-20
 description: A tutorial on making a Jekyll based site/blog.
 ---

 Because I put a lot of time into this site in the last few months, I figured I might as well share my experience so others can jump right in as well!
-You can view the source for this site on the [GitHub repository](https://github.com/BrianMitchL/BrianMitchL.github.io/tree/ac7663c5644526b1cb69fb350922d118510cbb25).
+You can view the source for this site on the [GitHub repository](https://github.com/BrianMitchL/BrianMitchL.github.io/tree/2567798946140e686a284a6db5f1c64d664cdc86).

+*Note: This site is now built with Eleventy, but you can view it at the commit linked above to see it in its final Jekyll form.*

 ## Introduction